On stacky surfaces and noncommutative surfaces: Introduction

 \item When does there exist a stack \( \cX \) with coarse moduli space \( \pi \colon \cX \to S \) with a vector bundle \( V \) on \( \cX \) such that \( \cA \simeq \pi _{ \ast } \cEnd ( V ) \)? \end{itemize} \end{question}

 We achieve both of these goals in the case of noncommutative surfaces.
 Our result is much more involved than the case of noncommutative curves due to the presence of singularities.
+In this paper we consider the following class of noncommutative surfaces (see~\cref{situation:local} for its local version).